-If your child is going to be absent, please call 508-636-1050 before 7:30 AM and then press 9 to leave a message.
+If your child is going to be absent, please call 508-636-1050.
 The Principal or designee will notify by phone a student's parent/guardian in the event the school is not informed of the absence.

 The Principal or designee shall make a reasonable effort to meet with any student, and that student's parent/guardian, who has missed five (5) or more unexcused school days (a school day shall be equal to two (2) or more class periods in the same day) in a semester.
 The meeting shall be to develop action steps to improve student attendance and shall be developed jointly by the Principal or designee, the student, and the student's parent/guardian.
 The parties may seek input from other relevant school staff and/or officials from relevant public safety, health and human services, housing, and nonprofit agencies.